Learning responsibility allocations for multi-agent interactions: A differentiable optimization approach with control barrier functions: Related work

 \section{Related work}

-Recent works consider learning and instilling social awareness into autonomous planning algorithms to improve coordination between agents and, therefore, boost the overall safety and efficiency of the multi-agent system \cite{SchwartingPiersonEtAl2019,ToghiValienteEtAl2021,ToghiValienteEtAl2022,SunZhanEtAl2018}.
+Recent works consider learning and instilling social awareness into autonomous planning algorithms to improve coordination between agents and thus boost the overall safety and efficiency of the multi-agent system \cite{SchwartingPiersonEtAl2019,ToghiValienteEtAl2021,ToghiValienteEtAl2022,SunZhanEtAl2018}.
 The idea is to include another agent's objective function into the autonomous agent's planning objective.
 The weighting between the two objective terms, referred to as the social value orientation (SVO), determines the output behavior, ranging from prosocial, egotistic, altruistic, competitive, and masochistic.
 The SVO weightings can be learned from data \cite{SchwartingPiersonEtAl2019} to understand how much an agent considers the welfare of others.
-Although these works do not frame their approach in terms of responsibility explicitly, the SVO weightings can potentially encode responsibility as they describe how much one agent considers the welfare of others.
+Although these works do not explicitly discuss responsibility, SVO weightings can potentially encode responsibility as they describe how much one agent considers the welfare of others.
 However, a few issues arise.
 First, the objectives can include other considerations beyond safety, making interpreting the SVO weightings challenging.
 Second, the SVO paradigm applies to only two agents, and it is unclear how it can extend to multiple agents.
 Third, it relies on knowledge of other agents' reward functions, which is often hard to obtain, especially for multi-agent settings.

 There are a few recent works that explicitly consider the concept of responsibility in terms of multiple agents satisfying a shared collision avoidance constraint.
 Optimal reciprocal collision avoidance (ORCA) is a popular collision avoidance strategy, and the original concept assumes agents share equal responsibility in avoiding the velocity obstacle\cite{VandenBergLinEtAl2008}.
 Various works have changed the responsibility allocation, either via heuristics or based on agents' states \cite{YinLiuEtAl2019,LuoCaiEtAl2018,LuoCaiEtAl2022}.
 More recently, \cite{GuoWangEtAl2021} proposes a variable responsibility optimal reciprocal collision avoidance (VR-ORCA) which computes a responsibility allocation that minimizes each agent's deviation from their preferred velocity.
 This choice of responsibility allocation results in what is more convenient for agents rather than based on what social norms would dictate.
 Although the concept of responsibility is explicitly modeled, the proposed formulation is not compatible with learning from data to mimic how humans naturally interact with one another.
 Lastly, similar to our proposed approach, \cite{CosnerChenEtAl2023} also frames responsibility allocations using CBFs but instead views responsibility as a parameter denoting how much each agent contributes to a joint CBF control constraint.
 In contrast, our responsibility parameter is a value describing how much agents deviate from their desired control---interesting future work could lie in more rigorous comparison of different responsibility formulations.